MirageNet/Mirage/doc/docs/analyzers/MIRAGE1305.md

 ---

 ## How to Resolve
-Add the `[NetworkMessage]` attribute to the message class or struct.
-This ensures the Weaver generates the required serialization code in the defining assembly.
+Add `[NetworkMessage]` to the editable concrete message declaration.
+Nested payload types used only as fields or RPC arguments do not need the marker.

+Do not offer an attribute code fix for framework types, declarations supplied only by referenced metadata, or an open generic definition: the Weaver rejects `[NetworkMessage]` on open generic types.
+Where the declaration cannot be marked, use a project-owned concrete message wrapper or an explicitly established serializer/discovery path and suppress this convention as appropriate.

 {{{ Path:'Snippets/Analyzers/Mirage1305.cs' Name:'mirage1305-resolved' }}}